 Please note that all pets or animals (excluding qualified service animals for guests with disabilities) are prohibited from travelling onboard the train.

-No, the train only stops in Whistler, or Kamloops or Quesnel for an overnight stay; however, the train slows to a very slow speed at particularly scenic locations.
+No, the train only stops in Whistler, or Kamloops, or Quesnel, or Glenwood Springs for an overnight stay; however, the train slows to a very slow speed at particularly scenic locations.

 Each row of seats onboard the train contains four seats divided by a central aisle.
 Multiple couples and families are typically seated across the aisle from each other in pairs of two seats.
 If you would prefer to be on the same side of the aisle, please let your booking agent or Rocky Mountaineer, Vacation Consultant know at the time of booking.